Mass Shooting: MDPD Director Says ‘Despicable Act Of Gun Violence’ Led To 2 Dead, Over 20 Injured

 A senior law enforcement source told CBS4 News that several gunmen sat in a white Nissan Pathfinder SUV in the parking lot for up to 40 minutes, appearing to wait for a concert to end.

-Angelica Green’s son and nephew were hit, caught in the cross fire.READ MORE: Coast Guard Suspends Search For 10 Cuban Migrants Who Went Missing After Boat Overturned Near Key West
+Angelica Green’s son and nephew were hit, caught in the cross fire.READ MORE: Governor Ron DeSantis On NW Miami Mass Shooting: 'Justice Needs To Be Swift & Severe'

 “He said that some guys came from, three guys that they noticed with hoodies and started shooting up the area for whatever reason,” she said.